lakam99/Redweb-Multiplayer/README.md

 # Redweb Multiplayer – Redsea MVP

-**Redsea** is a plug-and-play multiplayer backend engine built on top of [RedWeb](https://www.npmjs.com/package/redweb), offering dynamic WebSocket routing and ready-to-extend lobby support for indie game developers.
+**Redsea** is a plug-and-play multiplayer backend engine built on top of [RedWeb](https://www.npmjs.com/package/redweb), offering dynamic WebSocket routing, modular handler logic, and ready-to-extend multiplayer support for indie game developers.

-This repo provides the MVP implementation of Redsea – a multiplayer-ready lobby server with extensible handlers and real-time communication using RedWeb's powerful architecture.
+This repository serves as an MVP demo showcasing RedWeb’s architecture in a multiplayer context — with real-time lobby management, messaging, and match logic, all using simple JSON over WebSockets.

 ---

 ## 🚀 Features

-- 🔌 WebSocket server via RedWeb
+- 🔌 **WebSocket server** via RedWeb
-- 🧠 Lobby-based architecture with player tracking
+- 🧱 **Modular message handling** with RedWeb handlers
-- 🗣 Real-time chat and movement broadcast
+- 🎮 **Player registry** with join/leave hooks and broadcasting
-- ⚙️ Easily extendable via base class (`LobbyHandler`)
+- ⏱ **Match service** with start/end conditions (auto-timer)
-- 🧱 Movement example via `MovementLobbyHandler`
+- 🧠 Built-in event-driven architecture using `SocketRegistry`
-- 🧪 Dev-friendly: join, move, and chat without authentication
+- 🛠 Extendable: add your own logic with clean base classes

 ---